 E3D Hemera is the best extrusion system we’ve ever made.
 It combines our market leading V6 hotend with an all new filament drive to form a highly responsive direct drive extrusion system - providing unrivaled performance with flexible filaments.
 Hemera is also available as a bowden extruder.

-Featuring a dual-drive, hardened stainless steel drive train with a fully constrained, super-short filament path and an E3D-V6 Hot-Side, E3D Hemera provides an unrivalled precision extrusion experience: excellent control over stops and starts; greatly reduced stringing and blobbing; and greater filament traction means slipping and grinding are a thing of the past.
+Featuring a dual-drive, hardened stainless steel drive train with a fully constrained, super-short filament path and an E3D-V6 Hot-Side, E3D Hemera provides an unrivalled precision extrusion experience: excellent control over stopsa and starts; greatly reduced stringing and blobbing; and greater filament traction means slipping and grinding are a thing of the past.
 We print flexibles at 50mm/s.

 Wait, what did you do with Hermes?